denzelrenner/LIFE4136-Group1-Rotation2/README.md

  4. Manually retrieve the protein sequence of the homologs from the blastp results page by selecting their ncbi dataset accession code (i.e `XP_018447019.1`) in the blastp results page

+ 5. Select the `FASTA` option at the top of the page, and finally copy and paste the protein sequence into the `g46214_homologs.fasta` fasta file

+ 6. The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to the homolog files in fasta format.

+#### g10577

+For g10577, homologous proteins were selected based on >70% query cover and >40% percentage identity to the reference protein sequence.

+To identify g10577 homologs in other plant species we followed the steps below:

+ 1. Follow the link to the [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/) webpage

+ 2. Select `Protein BLAST`

+ 3. Input the protein sequence for the g10577 reference proteins sequences into the `Enter Query Sequence` field, and select `BLAST` at the bottom of the page

+ 4. Manually retrieve the protein sequence of the homologs from the blastp results page by selecting their ncbi dataset accession code (i.e `XP_018447019.1`) in the blastp results page

- 5. Select the `FASTA` option at the top of the page, and finally copy and paste the protein sequence into the `g10577_homologs.fasta` or `g46214_homologs.fasta` fasta files
+ 5. Select the `FASTA` option at the top of the page, and finally copy and paste the protein sequence into the `g10577_homologs.fasta` fasta file

  6. The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to the homolog files in fasta format.
 Note that we also searched for homologs in the model species Arabidopsis thaliana on the TAIR website, but for g10577 the identified homolog did not make biological sense when investigated further through multiple sequence allignments and was not we suspect it was not that.

 ## Domain identification